rcrowther/django-tml/README.md

 ### IO
 The code in 'tml/io.py' is worth mentioning.
 It shows how to handle the parser.

 The Parser is a feed parser.
 It does not take a 'source', it accepts a feed of lines, and needs a builder for output.
 The lines must be in a particular form, stripped of trailing newlines.
-This can be done using a io.StringIO object, which can normalise the line-ends then feed lines as chunks.
+This can be done using a io.StringIO object, which can normalise the line-ends, then feed the source lines as chunks.

 ### Escaping
 Current attitude of the support code is to trust input, but escape 'pre' formatted areas for code display.
 I can see cases where you may wish for more or less escaping.
 We shall see.